Hydnoraceae C. Agardh.

 rest remain underground.
 Near Cordoba, Argentina.
 Photo by Andrea

-- Flower, fully open, showing
+- Flower, fully open, showing the

 - Flower, with androecium